Anger Management (film): Plot

-In 1978 Brooklyn, as a young boy, Dave Buznik is about to experience his first kiss, he is humiliated by local bully Arnie Shankman who suddenly pulls down his pants and underwear.
+In Brooklyn in 1978, Dave Buznik is about to experience his first kiss, but is humiliated by local bully Arnie Shankman who suddenly pulls down his pants and underwear.

-Twenty-five years later, Dave works as a secretary for a disrespectful boss named Frank.
+Twenty-five years later, Dave works as a secretary for a mean-spirited boss named Frank.
 Dave's bullying trauma causes him to avoid displaying affection such as kissing his girlfriend Linda in public.
-His problems are exacerbated by his narcissistic co-worker, Andrew, who is close friends with Linda and desires to rekindle their romantic relationship.
+His problems are exacerbated by his arrogant co-worker, Andrew, who is close friends with Linda and desires to rekindle their romantic relationship.

-During a flight, Dave loses his temper, albeit mildly, after being treated disrespectfully by the flight attendant, prompting the sky marshal to taser him.
-He is arrested for "assaulting" a flight attendant and is sentenced to anger management under Dr. Buddy Rydell, a renowned therapist who sat next to him on the plane.
-Dave's sentence is extended to 30 days after he accidentally breaks a waitress's nose while defending himself from a blind man's cane.
+During a flight, Dave mildly loses his temper, after being ignored by a flight attendant, prompting the sky marshal to taser him.
+He is arrested for "assaulting" the aforementioned flight attendant and is sentenced to anger management under Dr. Buddy Rydell, a renowned therapist who sat next to him on the plane.
+However, during a group therapy session, Dave becomes agitated after being unable to understand one of Buddy's questions and has to interact with other clients who are far more volatile with their anger than Dave.
+Dave's sentence is extended to 30 days after he accidentally breaks a waitress's nose while defending himself from a blind man's cane during a bar fight with his "anger buddy", Chuck.

-Buddy imposes "radical round-the-clock therapy", living with Dave and accompanying him at work.
+Back in court, he is on the verge of being sent to prison, before Buddy steps in and speaks with the judge.
+The court imposes "radical round-the-clock therapy", meaning Buddy lives with Dave and accompanies him at work.
 This entails unorthodox techniques which cause him to be passive aggressive.
 At work Buddy is shocked to learn of the well-endowed Andrew's friendship with Linda.
-However, seeing a photo of Linda he becomes instantly smitten with her, annoying Dave.
+However, seeing a photo of Linda, Buddy becomes instantly smitten with her, angering Dave.
+Dave, meanwhile, talks to his attorney to try to get his sentence overturned, and learns from him that Buddy has a series of lawsuits pending.
+However, Dave's attempts at building up evidence against him, gets repeatedly foiled by Buddy.

+While on the way to work with Buddy, Dave is ordered to park his car on a bridge and sing a rendition of "I Feel Pretty", with Buddy, to calm himself.
+Dave is then forced to interact with a cross-dressing prostitute who goes by the name Galaxia.
+When he refuses to have sex with Galaxia, Buddy informs Dave that he has learned what righteous anger is.